Kubson98/SuitsGame/README.md

 # SuitsGame (in Progress)

-## Game uses SpriteKit.
+### Game using SpriteKit.
 Modeled on the old game "Claw".The game will have a theme from the Suits series.

+- Scrolling
+- Physics 2D
+- Gameplay
+- HUD
+- Sounds

 ![alt tag](https://user-images.githubusercontent.com/45259348/92417439-69108200-f162-11ea-988a-1f9a00ea7aa8.png)